apache/polygene-java/distributions/src/bin-dist/README.txt

 Licensing
 ---------
-All Apache Polygene™ code is licensed under an Apache License.
+All Polygene™ code is licensed subject to the Apache License.

 Third-Party Dependencies may be licensed under other terms.
-The only required dependencies are SLF4J (MIT Licence), ASM (BSD Licence) and Joda-Time (Apache Licence).
+The only required dependencies are SLF4J (MIT Licence) and ASM (BSD Licence)

 Finally, Polygene™ TestSupport depends on JUnit 4.x and its dependencies, which is also not included in the SDK itself, as it is present among most Java